yundumbledore/NeuroProcImager/README.md

-# NeuroMechImager
+# NeuroProcImager
 #### Yun Zhao (Monash University, Australia), Email: yun.zhao1@monash.edu

-**NeuroMechImager** is associated with the manuscript *Space-time resolved inference-based whole-brain neurophysiological mechanism imaging: application to resting-state alpha rhythm*.
+**NeuroProcImager** is associated with the manuscript *Space-time resolved inference-based whole-brain neurophysiological mechanism imaging: application to resting-state alpha rhythm*.

-In general, **NeuroMechImager** is an inferenced-based whole-brain imaging framework, aiming at visualising nuerophysiological variables and thereby providing a novel way to understand neural mechanisms underlying given brain state.
+In general, **NeuroProcImager** is an inferenced-based whole-brain imaging framework, aiming at visualising nuerophysiological variables and thereby providing a novel way to understand neural mechanisms underlying given brain state.
 In this repository, there are two critical components,
 1. Analytical Kalman Filter: estimates time-resolved neurophysiological variable in the neural mass model from the actual measurement
 2. Whole-brain imaging module: visualises neurophysiological variable estimates or statistical observations derived from neurophysiological variable estimates in a whole brain manner.